 International Centre for Missing & Exploited Children

-Profile: As a Program Director for the ICMEC, Caroline Humer is an expert in the field of coordinating international efforts in strengthening and developing country’s missing children policies and infrastructure, such as child abduction alert programs.
+Profile: As Vice President of Programs for the ICMEC, Caroline Humer is an expert in the field of coordinating international efforts in strengthening and developing country’s missing children policies and infrastructure, such as child abduction alert programs.
 She also is responsible for managing the Global Missing Children’s Network, a resource that uses technology to disseminate pictures and information about missing children.

 Initiative Vermisste Kinder

 Profile: In 2005 Lars Bruhns gave up his studies to dedicate his life to finding missing children.
 As president of Initiative Vermisste Kinder, the largest missing children’s organisation in Germany, Lars Bruhns is the man behind the highly successful ‘Deutschland findet euch’ campaign, mobilizing almost two hundred thousand people on Facebook alone.
 On top of that, IVK developed AMBER Alert Deutschland and hosts the 116 hotline.

 Profile: Victor Reuter, who has been with the Grand Ducal Police for over 15 years, brings a wealth of knowledge and experience to AMBER Alert Europe’s Advisory Board.
 He is specialised in the field of crisis communication and public relations.
 Previously, he has worked for the European Union in the Kosovo (EULEX) and the Ukraine (EUAM) missions as Head of Press and Public Information Office.

 Patrícia De Sousa Cipriano